Maltob03/MaltobKit/content/docs/SceneKit/index.md

 }
 ```

-Ok now we have to discuss a lot about this single line of code.
+Let's discuss this line of code:

-1. The "@Binding" it's a way to connect to another variable **scene** that is declared into another view.
+1. @Binding establishes a connection to another variable called scene, which is declared in another view.
-2. The ? means an optional SCNScene object so the variable will either have a value or no value.
-Since no value is assigned to the variable this means that is nil.
+2. The ? indicates an optional SCNScene object, which means the variable can either have a value or be nil.
-3. As we said before SCNScene it's the type of object that will help us to render our 3D models
+3. As mentioned earlier, SCNScene is the type of object that helps us render 3D models.

-## Make things happen!
+## Configuring the SceneKit View

-Now that we have our var scene we need to tell to swift how to show this var and what specifc it has so let's look the code
+Now, let's make things happen!
+We'll define the makeUIView function to configure our SceneKit view:

 ```swift
 func makeUIView(context: Context) -> SCNView {